Top 10 reasons why you should visit Helsinki, vibrant capital of Finland

 Originally built as a bastion of Sweden’s kingdom from the Russian Empire, the vibrant history of Suomenlinna Sea Fortress dates back in the mid-1700 where it was named Viapori in Finnish or Sveaborg in Swedish.

 Back in 1952, Suomenlinna reached its peak, housing a total of 1,649 inhabitants.
 Now, it has transformed as a constituent of Finland’s culture and identity, having 850 inhabitants living in the district.
-Being an attraction that is situated on the islands of Helsinki, stepping on the stones of this three centuries old fortress will bring you to the sight of museums, submarines, barracks, and a stunning view of the sea- not to mention that the place itself is a recognized UNESCO World Heritage Site.
+Being an attraction that is situated on the islands of Helsinki, stepping on the stones of this three-century-old fortress will bring you to the sight of museums, submarines, barracks, and a stunning view of the sea- not to mention that the place itself is a recognized UNESCO World Heritage Site.

 From the Suomenlinna Museum, Ehrensvärd Museum, Suomenlinna Toy Museum, Submarine Vesikko, and Military Museum’s Manege- strolling around the site will give you a blended taste of Finland’s past and modern times.
 While the place has become an attraction and a residential area at the same time, it’s still protected by Finland’s law, in order to preserve its attributes from different eras.